Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 "Darn.
 I was hoping that wouldn't happen."
 Eryn bit her thumb.
 "The stones absorbed the mana from my spell."

 Starting to grow desperate, Eryn took out her sword and did a few swings, but the wall shrugged off her attacks.
+It seemed pointless for her to continue throwing magic and attacks at the tough surface.
 I took out my hammer and pounded on the wall, but it was ineffective no matter where I tried.
 With no options remaining, I sat down and tried to think of something, anything that could get us out.

 "If only I could find a weak point…"

 Grimm had made it easy to tell where to hit by leaving cracks.
-My guess was that my Crit stat allowed for existing cracks to propagate though the rock but not able to create new ones.
+My guess was that my Crit stat allowed for existing cracks to propagate through the rock but only if I could hit a weak spot.
 I had observed the same phenomenon when trying to crack the nuts.
-Which meant that I would need another way to create a starting point…
+This meant that I would need another way to create a starting point…

 "Hey Eryn, are you able to conjure water from magic?"